jamessizeland/Next-Typescript-Boilerplate/README.md

 ### Starting Development

-Start the app in the `dev` environment:
+Start the app in the development environment:

 ```bash
 yarn dev